 It’s important to remember that saving for retirement is crucial.
 Not only will it help you live a comfortable life in your golden years, but it will also help you avoid stress and anxiety about money now and in those later years.

-Retirement planning can seem daunting, but it’s important to start somewhere, even if you’re only able to save a little bit each month.
-The most important thing is to be consistent and make saving for retirement a priority.
+Retirement planning can seem daunting, but starting somewhere is important, even if you’re only able to save a little bit each month.
+The most important thing is to be consistent and prioritise saving for retirement.

 Start now and keep adding what you can to your retirement savings.